Home » Business Email Etiquette Articles » Business Email is All About the Details (and Trust)

 Business Email is all about the details!

 The details that create a positive business impression are essential to those who rely on email as part of their daily business activities.
-Moreover, the very same details are crucial to building trust in new and ongoing business relationships.
+Moreover, these details are crucial to building trust in new and ongoing business relationships.

 Those darned details like including a “Hello” as an opening greeting and signing off with an appropriate closing and your name.
 Details like using proper sentence structure, grammar, and spell checking.
 And prompt replies.

-Add to that displaying your personality to reflect a living, breathing human being behind the words you type.
-And that you know the same is on the other side of the screen.
+Add to that displaying your personality to reflect a living, breathing human being behind the words you type—and you know the same is on the other side of the screen.

 Those Darned Little Email Details

-Little details can make a big difference in so many subtle ways.
-Unfortunately, considering many underestimate email best practices, they miss the elements that can give you that essential perceptional edge.
+Little details can make a big difference in subtle ways.
+Unfortunately, many underestimate email best practices and miss the elements that can give you that essential perceptual edge.

-I know — we all have too many details to deal with.
-However, off-line details and responsibilities combined with working in an online environment demand you pay attention to all these little details.
+I know—we all have too many details to deal with.
+However, offline details and responsibilities combined with working in an online environment demand that you pay attention to all these little details.

 It can be overwhelming and frustrating, right?
 But that’s online business folks — details.
 Success relies on details — and it isn’t easy.
-Whether you like it or not, your business success is greatly dependent on what details you choose to pay attention to and those you neglect.
+Whether you like it or not, your business success greatly depends on what details you choose to pay attention to and those you neglect.

 Your Email is Your Brand

-Welcome the fact that your email communications are an important pillar of your brand.
+Welcome to the fact that your email communications are essential to your brand.
 Be enthusiastic about wanting to make the best impression that allows you to grow your business.

-You know branding matters because you make decisions yourself as to where you spend your hard-earned dollars.
-With brands you trust.
-You want to be the brand that can be trusted, which means understanding that every keystroke contributes to that.
+You know branding matters because you make decisions yourself about where you spend your hard-earned dollars—with brands you trust.
+You want to be a trusted brand, understanding that every keystroke contributes to that.

-When it comes to using email for your business success, important details cannot be allowed to fall by the wayside.
-Being in a rush, assuming too informal of a tone, lax attitudes, and lack of desire to hone one’s skills can harm your brand and perceived credibility.
-And trust.
+When it comes to using email for business success, important details cannot be allowed to fall by the wayside.
+Being in a rush, assuming too informal a tone, having lax attitudes, and lacking a desire to hone one’s skills can harm your brand and perceived credibility and trust.

 Online, the devil is in your details.
-How you email, what words you choose and how you choose to use them, and whether you decide to use punctuation and proper grammar will make a big difference.
+How you email, what words you choose, how you choose to use them, and whether you decide to use punctuation and proper grammar will make a big difference.
 A positive difference — one you can take to the bank.

 Every.
 Single.
 Communication.